irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 courtesy to others at all times.

 Harassment is unwelcome, hostile, or intimidating behaviour, in particular speech or behaviour that is sexually aggressive or that intimidates based on attributes such as race, gender, religion, age, colour, national origin, ancestry, disability, sexual orientation, or gender identity [RFC7776].
-Harassment will not be tolerated in IRTF meetings and events, or on mailing lists and other online forums.
-Participants must follow the IETF anti-harassment policy which also applies to the IRTF [ANTI-HARASSMENT].

 Examples of harassment
 include, but are not limited to, the use of offensive language or sexual